IsaiahLeiva/fs-journal/quizzes/week01.md

 **1.** In the terminal, what is the command `cd` used for?
 <!-- enter you answer in the space below -->
 ```
+cd is used for navigating between directories.
 ```

 **2.** In the terminal, what is the command `mkdir` used for?
 <!-- enter you answer in the space below -->
 ```
+mkdir is used to create a folder or a directory.
 ```

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
+They are the tags that allow html to be entered in between them and enable the html code to be manipulated.
 ```

 **4.** What does `HTML` stand for?
 <!-- enter you answer in the space below -->
 ```
+Hypertext markup language
 ```

 **5.** What Does `CSS` stand for?
 <!-- enter you answer in the space below -->
 ```
+cascading style sheets
 ```

 **6.** What are the three components that makeup a `CSS` rule? <br> Example: